 When brands engage with humans on a human level Millennials are 62% more likely to engage with them.
 You need a voice.
 If you don’t think a humorous style or friendly manner fits with your brand, if you’d rather be posting testimonials and constantly plugging deals, then our sincerest apologies but you may as well not bother.
 It doesn’t work.
 If you want results you need to transform your social media from passive-megaphone to active-telephone.

 Social networking can be such a massive influence on growing word-of-mouth PR.
-It’s those human conversations between friends that will encourage users to trust your brand, encourage brand advocacy and ultimately elevate your network to new heights.
+It’s those human conversations between brand and audience that will encourage users to trust your brand, encourage brand advocacy and ultimately elevate your network to new heights.

 “That’s all well and good.
 But I need leads – not followers.”

-You quantify success of marketing campaigns through leads – understandable.
+You quantify success of marketing campaigns through leads, which is understandable.
 But consider this – 60% of Millennials are brand loyal and incredibly willing to share their experiences with others.
 It’s that growth that is active, continual and completely priceless.

 Social media is about reaching out to people who don’t necessarily need your services or product right now and getting them to love your brand so that they will remember you when they do require them.
 That’s why brands need to be more human on social media.